What You’ll Learn 🖥️

 Display type

-The tabular values table displays the following values in separate columns:
+The Tabular Values table displays the following data in separate columns:

 Channel values